zeek/spicy/doc/zeek.rst

 Functions
 ---------

-The Spicy plugin also adds the following new built-in functions to Zeek, which likewise live in the ``Spicy::`` namespace:
+Zeek also adds the following new built-in functions for Spicy, which likewise live in the ``Spicy::`` namespace:

 .. literalinclude:: /autogen/zeek/bare.zeek
     :language: zeek